 Leptospirosis is a (spiral shaped) bacteria that lives in standing water and warm, wet soil, predominantly transmitted to dogs and humans through infected urine.
 Most commonly, indirect transmission occurs through exposure of animals to water sources, soil, food or bedding that is contaminated.
 Leptospires can penetrate mucous membranes (gums, sinuses) and wet or broken skin.
 Your dog contracting Leptospirosis is as simple as them walking through a water puddle or walking through moist, infected soil, then licking their paws.

+Preventative treatment is always less expensive than treatment for the disease.
 Leptospirosis is an infectious zoonotic disease, which means that it can infect animals and humans alike.
 It causes serious illness in dogs, other animals, and people throughout the US, and is transmitted easily between them.
 Leptospirosis causes a variety of flu-like symptoms, but more than 80% of dogs diagnosed develop serious, short-term kidney problems.
 Dogs that recover may still be at risk for chronic kidney failure or become carriers of the disease, spreading the bacteria during urination.

 Previously thought to be a warm-weather disease that occurs in the rural south, leptospirosis is now been reported all over the U.S., in both suburban and city settings.
 Leptospirosis can also be spread to humans just as easily to dogs.
 Even if your dog spends most of their time inside, they may still have access outside water sources that could be potentially contaminated.